aurum77/catalina-dynamic-wallpaper/README.md

 ### Usage

-Choose Catalina Wallpapers from GNOME settings
+Choose the .xml file from GNOME tweaks

 ### Credits :blush: